Some consider February deep winter, others feel they’ve got the worst behind them and it’s just a quick sprint to March.

 ● Check fences and gates for broken pickets, hinges and groundhog holes and repair them.

-● If you haven’t re-filled raised beds that have settled, do so now with compost and topsoil.
+● Re-fill raised beds that have settled with compost and topsoil.

 ● Set up a cold frame or plastic covered rack to receive transplanted seedlings in March.